hristo-vrigazov/CarND-Advanced-Lane-Lines/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The class `PerspectiveTransformer`, located in the file `transform_perspective.py`, is responsible for the perspective transform.
-To construc an instance of this object, we must pass in the source and destination points.
+To construct an instance of this object, we must pass in the source and destination points.
 Then the matrices for transorm and inverse transform are computed and they are later used in the `transform` and `inverse_transform` methods.
 The actual source and destination points are supplied using the `get_src_dst` function in the `src_dst_supplier.py` file and they are as following: